clux/facemaulers/deities/kavaki.md

 It also tells of the story of Gruumsh (god of the orcs) who in ancient time battled with the elven god of Corellon Larethian, and lost an eye to a magical spear cast by Corellon.
 This book instead claims he was blinded Condemn, a spell of radiant energy only known to Kavaki and his champion.
 After being blinded, Gruumsh willingly gouged his eye out.

+## Temple requested by Kavaki
+Flat Square Surface with ropes around it.
+Half-time show chanting your show.
+Commercial opportunities.
+Kavaki will provide real-estate.
+GW will lead.

 ## Moonstones
 ### Tears of Father
 Entry level.
 Start seeing signs of Kavaki's powers.
 Learns how to fully utilize it in the temple.